MI-AFP/tutorials/tutorials/03_branching.md

 ### Hiding import

-Last thing you can do with import is to hide something.
+The last thing you can do with import is to hide something.
 It can be useful if there are name clashes.
 If you want to import everything from module except one (or several) functions it is the right way to use keyword `hiding`:

 ```haskell
 import FPCourse.Lesson3.TestModule hiding ( myFunc3 )